 01 of 09

 Temple building flourished in Bhubaneshwar during the 8th-12th centuries, when the worship of Lord Shiva dominated.
 Apparently, there used to be thousands of them in the city.
 It's estimated that about 700 temples remain.
-Many can be found in the Old City in the vicinity of Bindu Sagar.
+Many can be found in the Old Town area in the vicinity of Bindu Sagar.
 Their architecture, particularly the towering heavily sculptured spires, is captivating.
-Here are 5 Bhubaneshwar Temples that You Must See.
+Here are six Bhubaneshwar temples that you must see.
+Ekamra Walks conducts comprehensive free guided heritage walking tours of the Old Town every Sunday morning at 6.30 a.m., starting from Mukteshwar Temple.

 02 of 09